cSh4rk/cSh4rk.github.io/blog/index.md

 ---
 layout: page
-title: "Blog — Insights, Tutorials and Practical Notes on Technology, Cybersecurity, Personal Growth, and More"
+title: "Tech Insights & Tutorials Blog"
 h1: "Blog"
 image: /blog/assets/robot1.png
-description: "Read practical insights, tutorials, and notes on Technology, Cybersecurity, Personal Growth, and More from Diaries of a Modern Ninja."
+description: "Read Practical Insights, Tutorials, and Notes on Technology, Cybersecurity, Personal Growth, and More from the Diaries of a Modern Ninja."
 hero-poster: /blog/assets/robot1.avif
 ---